Circular migration: Policy implications

 Circular migration also plays an important role in international development, and policy initiatives have the potential to aid in this development.
 Many policy makers from both national and international institutions are advocating for policies that make the movement of migrant workers between their home and host countries easier.
-Ideally, established circular migration systems facilitated and protected by the law would allow for the “triple-win” scenario that benefits countries of origin, countries of destination and the migrants themselves.
+Ideally, established circular migration systems facilitated and protected by the law would allow for the "triple-win" scenario that benefits countries of origin, countries of destination and the migrants themselves.
 The International Organization for Migration advocates that destination countries should provide mechanisms that promote repeat and regular circular migration, while also providing incentives to return to their same job.
 There are several possible measures that would increase the ease and impact of circular migration.
 The provision of legal residential status and flexible work visas would likely allow for increased circular migration between countries.
 Giving returning migrants priority for residency permits for additional temporary employment over first-time migrants would make it easier for circular migrants to obtain official legal status, which has shown to be beneficial for migration.

 In addition, long-term multi-entry visas provided to return migrants would encourage multiple and repeated trips.
 Furthermore, one of the most simple policy recommendations is that governments should promote the free movement of individuals within the borders of their own countries.
 Lastly, in an effort to combat brain drain, the World Bank has called for developed countries to pay a tax to developing countries in order to make up for the loss of human capital.

+The European Union's policy on circular migration is addressed in a 2007 Communication on circular migration and mobility partnerships between the European Union and third countries, which arose from a 2006 European Council decision to explore how best to facilitate circular and temporary migration.

 Relevance

 The issue of circular migration and its relation to development is especially relevant today.
 First, understanding the importance of transnationalism and the temporary and repetitive movement of migrants between countries has facilitated new thinking, specifically with regards to remittances and organized labor schemes.
-Second, the “win-win-win” discourse is being considered seriously as a potential option for development to provide benefits for all parties involved.
+Second, the "win-win-win" discourse is being considered seriously as a potential option for development to provide benefits for all parties involved.
 Third, in the current political climate many parts of the developed world are against migration, so circular migration is an option that policy makers believe is more in touch with public opinion.
 Lastly, advances in technology have enabled government officials to monitor migrants as they move between their home and host countries.